charlesreid1/debian-dotfiles/tasks/deployment/README.md

 # Deployment Tasks

-These cover deployment of repos, static sites, and stuff:assets:
+These cover deployment of assets
+(pelican themes, pelican sites, and other stuff).

 Pelican